Smithtown Central School District: Notable faculty

 Walt Whitman taught in the Smithtown school district during 1837 and 1838 in a one-room school house and had 85 students on his roster although at the time attendance wasn't compulsory and the actual attendance was usually much smaller.

-Samantha and Richard Specht - Richard taught science at Great Hollow Middle School while Samantha teaches German at Smithtown High School East and Smithtown High School West.
-After the death of their 22-month-old son, Richard Edwin-Ehmer Specht "Rees" during the fall of 2012, they founded ReesSpecht Life, promoting Random Acts of Kindness.
+Richard Specht taught science at Great Hollow Middle School, while Samantha Specht teaches German at Smithtown High School East and Smithtown High School West.
+After the death of their 22-month-old son, Richard Edwin-Ehmer Specht "Rees", during the fall of 2012, they founded ReesSpecht Life, promoting random acts of kindness.
 The foundation has distributed 750,000 "Kindness Cards" worldwide.

-Mr. Specht is also the published author of the children's book "A Little Rees Specht Cultivates Kindness".
-ReesSpecht Life, and its impact on the Smithtown Community and beyond, has been featured on Fox and Friends, Good Day NY, WCBS 2, WPIX 11, News 12 Long Island and Verizon 1, Good Morning America, Yahoo News, and multiple press publications worldwide.